 This building that is impressively iconic was designed by the famous Pierre Cuypers.
 The Dutch architect designed it in a basically neo-Renaissance style while there are some elements of the Gothic style in it as well.
 The current building was opened in 1885, and of course, it has never changed its location since then.

 When to visit the Rijksmuseum

-As one of the most visited museums of the Europe, you surely do not wish to visit the Rijksmuseum while it is filled with numerous visitors.
-Fortunately there are some ways to skip the crowd and have a more private time with this historic gem of the Amsterdam.
+As one of the most visited museums in Europe, you surely do not wish to visit the Rijksmuseum while it is filled with numerous visitors.
+Fortunately, there are some ways to skip the crowd and have a more private time with this historic gem of the Amsterdam.

-This facts will lead you to the March and September, with a more pleasant weather than the low season and a lesser crowd than the high season.
+These facts will lead you to the March and September, with more pleasant weather than the low season and a lesser crowd than the high season.

 How to visit the Rijksmuseum

-The fact that it is one of the most expensive museums of the Europe with an admission fee of 17.50 Euros should not disappoint you.
-It really worth it.
+The fact that it is one of the most expensive museums in the Europe with an admission fee of 17.50 Euros should not disappoint you.
+It is really worth it.

 You can simply stay in a queue and buy the tickets which usually takes a long time or purchase them online and skip the line that will bring you some extra exploration time.